lebrice/SimpleParsing/examples/dataclasses/README.md

 First, take a look at the official [dataclasses module documentation](https://docs.python.org/3.7/library/dataclasses.html).

 With `simple-parsing`, groups of attributes are defined directly in code as dataclasses, each holding a set of related parameters.
-Methods can also be added to these dataclasses, which helps to promote the "Seperation of Concerns" principle by keeping all the logic related to argument parsing in the same place as the arguments themselves.
+Methods can also be added to these dataclasses, which helps to promote the "Separation of Concerns" principle by keeping all the logic related to argument parsing in the same place as the arguments themselves.

 ## Examples:
 - [dataclass_example.py](dataclass_example.py): a simple toy example showing an example of a dataclass